Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>And finally the last thing, I started this audiobook ***The Obstacle Is The Way*** by *Ryan Holiday*.</sub>

 <sub>I'll definitely write book notes for this one.
-Maybe in parts because it has many good instances of great people.</sub>
+Maybe in parts because it has so many amazing instances from great people.</sub>

 ---